LEG ULCERS: Wheatgrass extract heals 3 “incurable” wounds

 Introduction

-Leg (venous) ulcers are very common, and increase in number as the aged population increases.
+Leg (venous) ulcers are very common and are increasing in number as the population ages.
+They affect approximately 1% of Australians, and can be difficult to heal.

-These patients often suffer pain and often have to endure the unsightliness of wet dressings and malodour due to bacterial wound infection.
-Because of the usual slow-healing nature of these ulcers, many patients often feel helpless and depressed, aggravating their plight even further.
+Patients often suffer pain and have to endure the unsightliness of wet dressings and malodour due to bacterial wound infection.
+Due to the usual slow-healing nature of these ulcers, many patients feel helpless and depressed, which can aggravate their plight even further.

 Case No. 1